 In this quote from Esther Jones appears a notion of empathy as an action, rather than something that just happens to you involuntarily because you are human.
 So it becomes also a question of agency.

 JM: I think the question of agency is key.
 Sometimes I have the feeling that empathy is mistaken as compassion.
 Feeling compassion towards someone can be an experience of lacking agency – sympathizing, but often feeling helpless at the same time.
 To think empathy as an active tool in the sense that it translates back into your actions, how you relate, frame, and justify them is profoundly different, yet by no means less problematic.

-»The Young-Girl is the underdog and a feminist by default.
-She is also a subversion of perceived weakness.«from »Preliminary Materials for the Theory of the Young-Girl« by Tiqqun
+»The Young-Girl does not want history.«from »Preliminary Materials for the Theory of the Young-Girl« by Tiqqun

 AW: I am then thinking also of a disposition: a stance or even a figure, that embodying it allows this agency.
 I keep going back to a figure of »the Young-Girl.« It appeared in »Aleph« and it is on my mind while I am developing new work.